 Mentors: Mid- or senior-career professionals with a suggested 10 years experience in the museum field.
 Mentors should have strong communications and interpersonal skills, and should be able to provide guidance or advice on at least one aspect of museum work or area-specific career development.
 Mentors may be contractors, consultants or other private-sector employees if experienced working with museums or experts in a subject area relevant to professionals in the museum sector.
 A Mentor should be an Individual Member in good standing or work for an Institutional Member organization in good standing.

-A small selection group chaired by Ben Fast and featuring a member of the BCMA’s EMP and Professional Development sub-committees (or designated sector representative) will make the pairing selections based on compatibilities in work experience, career goals, and information gathered through the application process, including:
+A small selection group made up of our staff and volunteers will make the pairing selections based on work experience, career goals, and other information gathered through the application process, including:

 The selection group will do its best to make the best pairings possible, given applicant numbers and areas of expertise.
 The BCMA will not discriminate against applicants for any reason.
 Preference may be given to EMPs from small museums or rural areas.